libraryofcelsus/Aetherius_AI_Assistant/readme.md

 Aetherius is in a state of constant iterative development.
 If you like the version you are using, keep a backup.
 Expect Bugs.

-For a quick demo deployment or if you do not have a GPU see: [Public Oobabooga Api Colab](https://colab.research.google.com/github/libraryofcelsus/Aetherius_AI_Assistant/blob/main/Colab%20Notebooks/Oobabooga_Public_Api.ipynb)
+If you do not have a GPU see: [Public Oobabooga Api Colab](https://colab.research.google.com/github/libraryofcelsus/Aetherius_AI_Assistant/blob/main/Colab%20Notebooks/Oobabooga_Public_Api.ipynb)

+**Ui is out of date, it will be updated after the new sub-agent system is finished.
+For the most current version, use the discord bot.**

 ------
 **Recent Changes**

+• 10/31 Worked on Knowledge Domain Selection.
+Async API Version Only.

+• 10/31 Fixed No Collection Bug for External Resource Search.
+Async API Version Only.

 • 10/30 Added Experimental Knowledge Domains for Explicit Long-term Memory.
 Async API Version Only.